-Even before we had left the car I had said in jest to the Dude “I’m not going up if I can’t see the view from the top” and would you believe it the clouds rolled in as we got closer to the summit.
-Like something out of a movie the visibility was poor, it was just……. white nothingness.
+Even before we had left the car I had said in jest to Dude “I’m not going up if I can’t see the view from the top” and would you believe it the clouds rolled in as we got closer to the summit.
+Like something out of a movie the visibility was poor.
+It was just……. white nothingness.

 All that effort to get to the top and we didn’t see a damned thing.